FISHING LAKES AND PONDS STRUCTURES

 Shoreline structures like docks, logs, stumps, brush and rocks provide shelter, shade and protection for fish.
 All of which means lakes and ponds are prime fishing spots.
-You can fish lakes and ponds from the shore or from a boat.
+You can shore fishing on lake and ponds or from a boat.
 You can find fish in shallow or deep water, in open water or near natural or man-made structures.
 If lake fishing, you’ll have a chance to catch freshwater fish species like largemouth and smallmouth bass, pike, pickerel, perch, panfish, trout, even salmon.

 Get to know your lake structure.
 Points, inlets, holes, sunken islands, dams, submerged objects (manmade or natural) and reeds and weeds are all considered structure.
 You should always fish in and around structure.
 It's a simple formula.

 - Bait fish attract game fish, the fish you want to catch